 As it was school holidays, we were blessed by the presence of several children who were there to bring the generations together.
 My 11 year old granddaughter, with a little bit of help from her brother, had spent the previous afternoon decorating 60 name tags and then as each person arrived she wrote their names on these lovingly designed works of art.
 Then at morning teatime the children mixed and mingled and handed out plates of food.
 It was such a joy to see the faces of the elders light up as a child stopped in front of them with a plate of delicious food to share.
 I could see that each child was reflecting back to them a memory of the beautiful little child that they once were, and can probably still feel inside.
 This to me was one of the biggest joys of the morning apart from the singing which at times may have been off-key but was full of fun and so much laughter.

 No one really wanted to leave but after two hours that seemed so much longer -in a wonderful way- it was time for them to do so.
 I finally had the opportunity to sit and chat with those who were still waiting to be picked up and in doing so learned a little about the stories of their lives and what had brought them to this place at this time.
 I would have loved to have had more of this precious space to get to know these lovely people, but that will have to wait until next time.
 And yes, there will be a next time.
-But we are not waiting until the 1st October 2020 to celebrate the elders in our community once again; we are going to be doing this again before Christmas.

 I am absolutely loving the fact that the impulse to say yes to hosting this celebration appears to have given birth to an on-going programme of events that will regularly celebrate the elders in our community.
 Taking the time to celebrate them and to honour all that they bring to our lives is such a simple and joyous thing to do, a time that will not only enrich their lives but the lives of all those who say yes to sharing this day with them; I know that it has enriched mine.